 Mortgage Types and Products

 This section covers the product labels Canadian borrowers see when they compare mortgage offers.
-The focus is on what the product does, how it changes your flexibility or cost, and where the terminology differs from common U.S. explanations.
+The focus is on what the product does, how it changes your flexibility or cost, and how leverage or insurance status can change the conversation even when two rates look similar.

 Use This Section When